Summer 2025

 Study at Nashotah House this summer

 Our summer term is the perfect opportunity to take a course at Nashotah House.
 Whether you are currently enrolled in an academic program or simply want to deepen your understanding of scripture and theology, you are welcome to take a course for credit or as an auditor.
-Summer students are invited to participate in the life of our campus community, including morning and evening chapel services, breakfast and lunch in the Refectory, and other fellowship opportunities.
+Summer students are invited to participate in the life of our campus community, including morning and evening chapel services, breakfast and lunch in the refectory, and other fellowship opportunities.

 July 14-18